Don-James-shrinp/Don-James-shrinp/README.md

 ## 🚀 About Me

 - 💻 I’m currently working on [Project Name]
-- 🌱 I’m currently learning [Technology or Skill]
+- 🌱 I’m currently learning GameDev
 - 👯 I’m looking to collaborate on [Project or Open Source Initiative]
 - 🤔 I’m looking for help with [Specific Issue or Project]
-- 📫 How to reach me: [Your Email or Social Media]
+- 📫 How to reach me: 1760892071@qq.com
-- ⚡ Fun fact: [Something Interesting About You]

 ## 🛠️ Technologies and Tools

-- Programming Languages: [List of Languages]
+- Programming Languages: [C++,Python]
-- Frameworks: [List of Frameworks]
+- Frameworks: [Vue, Django]
-- Tools: [List of Tools]
+- Tools: [Unity, Uneal Ungine, RenderDoc]
-- Other: [Other Technologies or Skills]

 ## 📈 GitHub Stats